AckerlyXu/heima/articles/load-balancer/load-balancer-get-started-internet-portal.md

 You can get more information about load balancer components with Azure Resource Manager at [Azure Resource Manager support for Load Balancer](./load-balancer-arm.md).

-## Set up a load balancer in Azure portal preview
+## Set up a load balancer in Azure Portal

 > [!IMPORTANT]
 > This example assumes you have a virtual network called **myVNet**.
 Refer to [create virtual network](../virtual-network/virtual-networks-create-vnet-arm-pportal.md) to do this.
 It also assumes there is a subnet within **myVNet** called **LB-Subnet-BE** and two VMs called **web1** and **web2** respectively within the same availability set called **myAvailSet** in **myVNet**.
 Refer to [this link](../virtual-machines/virtual-machines-windows-hero-tutorial.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) to create VMs.

-1. From a browser navigate to the Azure portal preview: [http://portal.azure.cn](http://portal.azure.cn) and login with your Azure account.
+1. From a browser navigate to the Azure Portal: [http://portal.azure.cn](http://portal.azure.cn) and login with your Azure account.
 2. On the top left-hand side of the screen select **New** > **Networking** > **Load Balancer.**
 3. In the **Create load balancer** blade, type a name for your load balancer.
 Here it is called **myLoadBalancer**.
 4. Under **Type**, select **Public**.